trex111/trex111/README.md

 - 👋 Hi, I’m @trex111
-- 👀 I’m interested in ELECTRONICS
+- 👀 I’m interested in ELECTRONICS and Programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning PHP and JAVA
-- 📫 How to reach me,Email me at trex58233@gmail.com
+- 📫 How to reach me ?, Email me at trex58233@gmail.com

 <!---
 trex111/trex111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.